 Good Samaritan also received the association’s Target: Heart Failure Honor Roll.
 Target: Heart Failure is an initiative that provides hospitals with educational tools, prevention programs and treatment guidelines designed to reduce the risk of heart failure patients ending up back in the hospital.
 Hospitals are required to meet criteria that improves medication adherence, provides early follow-up care and coordination and enhances patient education.
 The goal is to reduce hospital re-admissions and help patients improve their quality of life in managing this chronic condition.

-2015 Get With The Guidelines-Stroke Bronze Quality Achievement Award
+2015 Get With The Guidelines-Stroke Silver Plus Quality Achievement Award

-The Good Samaritan Hospital has received the American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Bronze Quality Achievement Award.
+The Good Samaritan Hospital has received the American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Silver Plus Quality Achievement Award.
 The award recognizes the hospital’s commitment and success in ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.

-To receive the Bronze Quality Achievement award, hospitals must achieve 85 percent or higher adherence to all Get With The Guidelines-Stroke achievement indicators for one calendar quarter.
+To receive the Silver Plus Quality Achievement award, hospitals must achieve 85 percent or higher adherence to all Get With The Guidelines-Stroke achievement indicators for two calendar quarters.

 These quality measures are designed to help hospital teams provide the most up-to-date, evidence-based guidelines with the goal of speeding recovery and reducing death and disability for stroke patients.
 They focus on appropriate use of guideline-based care for stroke patients, including aggressive use of medications such as clot-busting and anti-clotting drugs, blood thinners and cholesterol-reducing drugs, preventive action for deep vein thrombosis and smoking cessation counseling.

-Good Samaritan Achieves Prestigious Three-Star designation from the Society of Thoracic Surgeons
+Good Samaritan Achieves Prestigious -Star designation from the Society of Thoracic Surgeons

 The Good Samaritan Hospital and its cardiac surgery team, led by Dr. Martin LeBoutillier III, have earned the highest quality designation from The Society of Thoracic Surgeons for heart bypass surgery outcomes.